Tucker Tensor Train Taylor Series: Preliminaries

-The $i$th \emph{matricization} of $\vb{A}$ is the $N_i \times (N_1 \dots N_{i-1} N_{i+1}\dots N_d)$ matrix formed by permuting the indices of $\vb{A}$ to make the $i$th index become the first index, then reshaping the permuted version of $\vb{A}$ into a matrix such that the rows of the matrix correspond to the $i$th index, and the columns of the matrix correspond to all other indices.
-Matrix unfoldings and matricizations are illustrated in \figref{fig:matrix_unfoldings}.

-Any standard array ordering convention may be used for the reshapings (e.g., row-major or column-major), so long as the same convention is used consistently, and one defines the Kronecker product consistently with the ordering.
-In column major ordering, the Kronecker product of an $N_1 \times M_1$ matrix $\vb{X}$ with a $N_2 \times M_2$ matrix $\vb{Y}$ is the $N_1 N_2 \times M_1 M_2$ matrix
+If $\vb{A}$ is an $N_1 \times \dots \times N_\nummodes$ array, the \emph{$i$th matrix unfolding} of $\vb{A}$ is the $(N_1 \dots N_i) \times (N_{i+1} \dots N_\nummodes)$ matrix formed by reshaping $\vb{A}$ so that the first $i$ modes of $\vb{A}$ correspond to the rows of the matrix, and the last $\nummodes-i$ modes of $\vb{A}$ correspond to the columns of the matrix.
+The $i$th \emph{matricization} of $\vb{A}$ is the $N_i \times (N_1 \dots N_{i-1} N_{i+1}\dots N_d)$ matrix formed by permuting the indices of $\vb{A}$ to move the $i$th index first, then reshaping the permuted version of $\vb{A}$ into a matrix such that the rows of the matrix correspond to the $i$th index, and the columns of the matrix correspond to all other indices.
+Any standard array ordering convention may be used for the reshapings (e.g., row-major or column-major), so long as the same convention is used consistently, and one defines the Kronecker product, $\kron$, consistently with the ordering.

-Throughout the paper, we will repeatedly make use of the following lemma that relates matrix unfoldings and the Kronecker product. \begin{lemma}[Matrix unfoldings and the Kronecker product] Suppose $\vb{A}$ is an $N_1 \times \dots \times N_\nummodes$ array with corresponding scalar valued multilinear function $A$, $\vb{M}_i$ are $N_i \times q_i$ matrices, and $F$ is the scalar valued multilinear function